-Limitations of Section 215 And The Term "Bulk Power System"
+Limitations of Section 215 and the Term "Bulk Power System"

 Currently, the Commission's jurisdiction and reliability authority is limited to the "bulk power system," as defined in the FPA, and therefore excludes Alaska and Hawaii, including any federal installations located therein.
 The current interpretation of "bulk power system" also excludes some transmission and all local distribution facilities, including virtually all of the grid facilities in certain large cities such as New York, thus precluding Commission action to mitigate cyber or other national security threats to reliability that involve such facilities and major population areas.
+The Commission recently issued Order No. 743, which directs NERC to revise its interpretation of the bulk power system to eliminate inconsistencies across regions, eliminate the ambiguity created by the current discretion in NERC's definition of bulk electric system, provide a backstop review to ensure that any variations do not compromise reliability, and ensure that facilities that could significantly affect reliability are subject to mandatory rules.
+NERC is currently developing its response to that order.
+However, it is important to note that section 215 of the FPA excludes local distribution facilities from the Commission's reliability jurisdiction, so any revised bulk electric system definition developed by NERC will still not apply to local distribution facilities.